scottshireman/crop-n-caption/README.md

 # Crop images of people and/or faces from photos
-crop.py uses the imageai library to detect people and the mediapipe library to detect faces in photos.
+crop.py detects people and faces in photos and videos.
 It then crops people/faces and saves them as new images.
 It will fix orientation issues if exif data is available and will ensure output image aspect ratios are between 1:4 to 4:1.
 The resuling images work very well in Stable Diffusion trainers such as [EveryDream2](https://github.com/victorchall/EveryDream2trainer).

 #  Usage
 Assuming venv is active, you can see the parameters needed by typing